Second-order multilane traffic flow models: from the microscopic to the macroscopic scale: Introduction

 To achieve this, we start considering the single-lane microscopic ``Bando--Follow-the-Leader'' (BFtL) model \cite{piu1,gong,stern,seibold} for a set of $N$ vehicles, described by the following system of $2N$ ordinary differential equations (ODEs):

-for \( \gamma \geq 0 \).
-The variable $x_n$ represents the position of vehicle $n$ and the variable \( v_n \) represents the velocity, while \( \Delta x_n \) and \( \Delta v_n \) denote the headway and the relative velocity, respectively, between the \( n \)th vehicle and its leading vehicle.
+for $\alpha,\beta>0$ and \( \gamma \geq 0 \).
+The variables $x_n$ and \( v_n \) represent the position and the velocity of vehicle $n$ respectively, while \( \Delta x_n \) and \( \Delta v_n \) denote the headway and the relative velocity, respectively, between the \( n \)th vehicle and its leading vehicle.
 Moreover, \( K\in\{0,l+d_s\} \) is a constant, and if \( K = 0 \), we recover the classical BFtL model \cite{aw2002}.
 Conversely, if \( K = l + d_s \) we obtain the ``Modified'' BFtL model \cite{degond}.
 Notably, \( K \) denotes the minimum distance between vehicles.
 In the classical model, vehicles are allowed to approach each other almost to the point of contact, in the so-called ``bumper-to-bumper'' scenario, whereas in the modified version, the distance \( d_s>0 \) is maintained between vehicles.
-The interaction between vehicles is characterized by the two terms present in the second equation in~\eqref{KBFTL}.
+The interaction between vehicles is characterized by the two terms in the second equation in~\eqref{KBFTL}.
 The first term \cite{bando1,bando2} is a relaxation term towards an optimal (desired) velocity.
 The optimal velocity function \( \tilde{V}: [0, +\infty) \to [0, V^{\text{max}}),\) with \( \tilde{V} \in C^1 \cap L^\infty\), is typically assumed to be a bounded and monotonically increasing function of the headway.
 It approaches zero for small headways and reaches a maximum value \( {V}^{\text{max}} \) for larger headways.
 This term is scaled by a parameter \( \alpha > 0 \), which denotes the response speed, i.e., the sensitivity of the driver, with dimensions of the inverse of time.
-The second term corresponds to the classical FtL interaction \cite{ftl1,ftl2}, scaled by a parameter \( \beta > 0 \) with dimensions of length raised to the power of \( \gamma + 1 \) over time.
+The second term corresponds to the classical FtL interaction \cite{ftl1}, scaled by a parameter \( \beta > 0 \) with dimensions of length raised to the power of \( \gamma + 1 \) over time.
 In this interaction, the acceleration of a vehicle is directly proportional to the relative velocity of the interacting vehicles and inversely proportional to their mutual distance raised to the power of \( \gamma + 1 \).